< />

 Chat to your GP

-If you suspect hormones are contributing to your weight gain — perhaps as a result of PCOS or perimenopause — your healthcare provider can help.
+If you suspect hormones are contributing to your sudden weight gain, your healthcare provider can help.
 They can measure your hormone levels and recommend ways to manage the issue.

 Jump on board a weight loss program